 Since funds were extremely limited I had to find an inexpensive but effective products to fix them with.
 I decided my best bet was to go to my local art supply store and Michael's to see what they had available on their shelves.
-I found two products, one was Gallery Glass
+I found two products, one was the Plaid Gallery Glass window color

 and the other was Folk Art Glass Enamels.
 The Michael's store had two other glass painting products but their prices were on the high side for the amount of product I would need to fix all the windows.

 |Folk Art Enamels for ceramics and glass painting.|

 |Gallery Glass for painting on clear surfaces.|

 The first test was to use the two product lines on a spare piece of plexiglass to see how the products would work on plexiglass, before I applied them to the windows.
 I also did a side by side comparison of the two products so I could see how the colors would look on the plexiglass.

 On the left hand side of the plexiglass is the Folk Art Enamels products and on the right is the Gallery Glass product.
 As you can see, the Gallery Glass colors look very smooth and vibrant in comparison to the Folk Art Enamels.
 I think this is because the Folk art enamels are very thick and need to be applied in layers to get a similar coverage as the Gallery Glass product.
 Plus, you can really see all the strokes from the paint brush on the plexiglass.
 The gallery glass product was applied once and appears to be self leveling which is very helpful when you have uneven surfaces to work with.
 Applying the Gallery Glass product onto glass or plexiglass is so simple.
 Just squeeze the product onto the surface and let it dry.

 Since, the plexiglass on the windows is quite old and pitted, ease of application is a big plus that would be very helpful.